vsrinivas/fuchsia/docs/handles.md

 destination process calls `mx_channel_read` on the same channel.

-Finally, there is a single syscall that gives a new process its boostrapping handle, that is, the handle that it can use to request other handles:
+Finally, there is a single syscall that gives a new process its bootstrapping handle, that is, the handle that it can use to request other handles:
 + `mx_process_start`